rahul-kh01/Expense-analyzer/README.md

 2. **Create database objects**

-   In the root application directory (expense-tracker-api), SQL script file (expensetracker_db.sql) is present for creating all database objects
+   In the root application directory (`expense-tracker-api`), there is an SQL script file (`expensetracker_db.sql`) for creating all database objects.

-4. Update database configurations in application.properties**
+3. **Update database configurations in `application.properties`**

-   If your database is hosted at some cloud platform or if you have modified the SQL script file with some different username and password, update the src/main/resources/application.properties file accordingly:
+   If your database is hosted on a cloud platform or if you have modified the SQL script file with a different username and password, update the `src/main/resources/application.properties` file accordingly:
    ```properties
    spring.datasource.url=jdbc:postgresql://localhost:5432/expensetrackerdb
    spring.datasource.username=expensetracker
    spring.datasource.password=password
    ```

-5. **Run the spring boot application**
+4. **Run the Spring Boot application**
    ```sh
    ./mvnw spring-boot:run
    ```
-   this runs at port 8080 and hence all enpoints can be accessed starting from http://localhost:8080
+   This runs on port 8080, so all endpoints can be accessed starting from `http://localhost:8080`.

+---